-(b) When a State seeks authority over activities on Indian lands, the statement shall contain an appropriate analysis of the State's authority.

-(c) State NPDES programs only.
-In the case of State NPDES programs, the Attorney General's statement shall certify that the State has adequate legal authority to issue and enforce general permits if the State seeks to implement the general permit program under § 122.59.
+- (b) If a State seeks authority over activities on Indian lands, the statement shall contain an appropriate analysis of the State's authority. - (c) The Attorney General's statement shall certify that the State has adequate legal authority to issue and enforce general permits if the State seeks to multiple implement the general permit program under § 122.28.